UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_01/basics_python.md

   * The `continue` instruction
     interrupts the execution of the instructions in the scope and **jumps to the following iteration**
-  * The `break` instrution interrupts the execution of the iteration and exits the loop
+  * The `break` instruction interrupts the execution of the iteration and exits the loop

 ## Modules

-  * Colletions of functions to be used in many programs may be collected in **libraries or modules** that can be imported in scripts
+  * Collections of functions to be used in many programs may be collected in **libraries or modules** that can be imported in scripts